marciomansur/anp-data-crawler/README.md

   By default, I'm using the compose configuration.
 If you change the config json, when you start the application, the database will be created and the crawler will initiate.

+  ## Endpoints

+  Just two endpoints:

+  `GET /statistics/cities/:city` - Will get the statistics and values using city as parameter.

+  `GET /statistics/state/:initials` - Will get the statistics using the state as parameter

   ## License

   MIT